How to use a smart speaker to build healthy habits

 Your smart speaker helps you anticipate the weather every day, but could it help you live a healthier lifestyle?

 With smart speakers becoming more common in U.S. households (estimates put the number of U.S. smart speaker owners at 66.4 million), the potential to apply them to our health may be promising.

-“There are aspects of having a smart speaker in the home that could be beneficial to many groups of patients,” Angela Sweeney, nurse practitioner at the Aurora Health Center in West Bend, says.
+“There are aspects of having a smart speaker in the home that could be beneficial to many groups of patients,” says Angela Sweeney, nurse practitioner at Aurora Health Care.
 “For example, individuals with conditions such as diabetes use smart speakers to set reminders for blood sugar checks and to take their insulin.”